 Anchor Cafe – This isn’t actually located downtown and is located on one of the busiest streets in town, but is a fun bar and restaurant that I had to add!

 This zipline was added a few years after I moved away from Twin Falls.
 Zip the Snake allows you to zipline in the canyon.
-Unfortunately, it doesn’t all you go from one side of the canyon to the other, but it’s still a thrill apparently.
+It doesn’t take you clear from one side of the canyon to the other, but it still has to be a thrill.
 Next time I’m in town I have it on my list to try!